Cadhig/Cadence/README.md

 ![image](https://github.com/Cadhig/Cadhig/assets/160413853/5867cb5c-027f-4fc2-ae8e-fe0c824ff487)

-I am a Full-Stack Developer from Houston, Texas!
-I am constantly looking for an opportunity to learn something knew, i love watching my ideas come to life!
-While i am primarily a Website / Software developer, i am currently dabbling in the art of AI and machine learning.
+I'm Cadence, a passionate Full-Stack Developer from Houston, Texas, dedicated to transforming ideas into innovative software solutions.
+My journey encompasses web and software development, with a growing interest in AI and machine learning.

-Portfolio site in the works!
-For now, please reference below.

 ## Tech Stack

-I love exploring different technologies that are available.
-I am always looking for an opportunity to learn something new!
-My current Tech Stack includes:
+I enjoy exploring various technologies and learning new skills.
+Here are some technologies I work with:

 <div align="center">